International Consolidated Airlines Group, S.A. – Annual report – 31 December 2021

 e Engineering and other aircraft costs

-At December 31, 2021, the Group recognised €1,832 million in respect of maintenance, restoration and handback provisions (2020: €1,588 million).
-Information on movements on the provision is disclosed in note 26.
 The Group has a number of contracts with service providers to replace or repair engine parts and for other maintenance checks.
 These agreements are complex and generally cover a number of years.
 Provisions for maintenance, restoration and handback are made based on the best estimate of the likely committed cash outflow.
 In determining this best estimate, the Group applies significant judgement as to the level of forecast costs expected to be incurred when the aircraft is returned to the lessor.
 The assumptions of this significant judgement include aircraft utilisation, expected maintenance intervals, future maintenance costs and the aircraft’s condition.
-The associated forecast costs are discounted to their present value, the effect of which is not considered to be material.
-The Group considers that there is no reasonably possible change to a single assumption that would have a material impact on the provisions, however a combination of changes in multiple assumptions may.
+The associated forecast costs are discounted to their present value.
+In 2021, the Group considered that there was no reasonably possible change to a single assumption that would have had a material impact on the provisions, however a combination of changes in multiple assumptions may have.
+In 2022, with the status of the macro-economic environment, the Group considers that a reasonable possible change in the inflation rate and discount rate assumptions of a 100 basis points increase would give rise to an increase of €51 million and a decrease of €68 million, respectively, when applied in isolation to one another.

 Judgements